HoHoSoft/openproject-docker/README.md

 # openproject-docker
-Docker container for the latest openproject version
+Docker container for the latest openproject version.
+The script starts an openproject container with an apache http server and a mysql connection.
+You only need to provide a mysql db connection, a smtp server and a volume for the stored data.

 ## Installation
 #### Configuration